zanders3/zanders3.github.com/source/_posts/allRGB.md

 - C++
 categories:
 - Portfolio
+thumbnail: /2014/03/15/allRGB/rainbowfractal.jpg
+description: The challenge was simple: create an image containing all 16777216 RGB colours in a single image with not one colour missing or duplicated!
 ---

 The challenge was simple: create an image containing all 16777216 RGB colours in a single image with not one colour missing or duplicated!